D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### References:

 ---

 ## Q64:

-Your company implements block blod storage in a GPv2 SA.
+Your company implements block blob storage in a GPv2 SA.
-It also emply the follwoing **rule** to optimize costs.
+It also employ the follwoing **rule** to optimize costs.

 ```
 {